 - $499 / 100,000 credits = 10,000 reverse lookups

-The compliance question buyers should ask directly
+The question I would ask directly

 Do you rely on LinkedIn data anywhere in the resolution path for this reverse email lookup endpoint?

-This is the core point.
+This is the main point.

-What NinjaPear returns from a work email
+What NinjaPear returns

 NinjaPear Person Profile Endpoint takes a work email, name + company, or role + company and returns a structured profile.

-The Patrick Collison example includes:
+The published Patrick Collison example includes:

 - full name